Maine Coon Cats & Maine Coon Cat Breeders

 The ideal owner for a Maine Coon cat

 The Maine Coon will be happiest as part of a family who will love it and play with it.
 Maine Coons enjoy being around children and other family pets but they do need someone who is prepared to clean up hair as they do shed.
 They are a companionable cat making an excellent companion for a single adult to whom they become closely bonded.

 Maine Coon cat grooming and training

-The Maine Coons coat is long and flowing but is manageable because the coat is soft and glossy and rarely matts.
+The Maine Coons coat is long and flowing but is generally manageable because the coat is soft and glossy.
 To keep it in top condition they do need to be brushed once a week for about 10 minutes.
-They have a light density undercoat which means the fur is thicker in winter and they will shed this at the start of the hotter months.
+Some owners say that the coat never mats while others report that even with regular brushing the coat tends to mat so grooming requirements may vary from one cat to another.
+Maine Coons have a light density undercoat which means the fur is thicker in winter and they will shed this at the start of the hotter months.

 These cats are smart and they know it!
 They can be trained to come when called and to do tricks.
 They are easily trained to walk in a harness.